The van de Voort family

 Peter and Jan Dirk

+Peter van de Voort built the current farm in 1925 for his son Jan Dirk van de Voort, who got married in that year.
 A son was born in 1926: Peter van de Voort.
 He, in turn, became the father of Jan Dirk van de Voort, who now owns and farms De Groote Voort (‘the big ford’).
 And he, too, has a son called Peter.

 A brief history